Hitting the Music in West Coast Swing Pt. 2

 Slow Continuous

-• Left Inside-Turn Endings
+• Left-Side Left-Turn Endings

 • Handshake Hold Leader's Drape to Backward Walks (Moonwalk Styling Option)